featurevisor/featurevisor-swift/docs/contributing.md

 1. Go to File > Add Packages...
 2. Select "Add Local" at the bottom of the modal
-3. Select the folder where you cloned `featurevisor/featurevisor-swift`
+3. Select the folder where you cloned this project
 3. Select your project in "Add to project" option menu

 Once the package has been added, you can use it like this